BGM1004 : Genetics

 The aims of this module are to;

-• introduce the fundamental principles of Mendelian genetics, population genetics and current concepts of molecular genetics applied to bacteria and eukaryotes required by all bioscience students;
+• introduce the fundamental principles of Mendelian genetics, population genetics and current concepts of molecular and evolutionary genetics applied to bacteria and eukaryotes required by all bioscience students;

 • provide an opportunity for students to interpret genetic information and work through problems in seminars, and relate their knowledge of genetics to laboratory classes in associated modules;